awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-overview.md

 The number of endpoints that received a message during the selected time period\.
 **Delivery rate**
 The percentage of targeted endpoints that received messages from you\.
 Amazon Pinpoint calculates this rate by dividing the number of messages that were delivered to their intended recipients by the total number of messages that you sent\.
-**Open rate**
+**Email open rate**
-The percentage of recipients who opened your message\.
-The way that Amazon Pinpoint calculates this metric depends on the communication channel\.
-For email messages, the open rate is the number of messages that were opened by their recipients, divided by the number of messages that were received by their recipients\.
+The number of email messages sent from this project that were opened by their recipients, divided by the number of messages that were received by their recipients\.
+**Push open rate**
-For mobile push messages, the open rate is the number of recipients who opened your app as a result of receiving your message, divided by the number of recipients who received your message\.
+The number of recipients who opened your app as a result of receiving a push notification from this project, divided by the number of recipients who received the message\.
-Amazon Pinpoint doesn't provide an open rate for SMS messages\.
 **Opt out rate**
 The percentage of customers who opted out after receiving the message\.
 Amazon Pinpoint calculates this rate by dividing the number of recipients who received your message and opted out by the number of messages that were received by their intended recipients\. \(The recipients could have opted out by clicking an unsubscribe link in an email, or by replying to an SMS message with the keyword `STOP`\)\.